gmac/sass-thematic/README.md

 .include-theme { color: <%= theme-color %>; }
 ```

-The only caveat with generating templates is that variable names need to pass through the actual Sass compiler as _literals_, therefore we cannot use theme variables in Sass function arguments (ex: `tint($this-will-explode)`) while generating templates.
+The only caveat with generating templates is that variable names need to pass through the actual Sass compiler as _literals_, therefore we cannot use theme variables in Sass function arguments (ex: `tint($this-will-explode)`) when generating templates.

 ## Install